inflearn logo

 • By utilizing ISO 23247-based digital twins, we perform zero-cost simulations and control optimization in virtual space.

-• We design sustainable operations through OEEE, which combines productivity metrics with energy efficiency (EEM, EES), and global AI governance (ISO 42001).
+• We design sustainable operations by combining productivity metrics with energy efficiency (EEM, EES) to create OEEE, integrated with global AI governance (ISO 42001).

 📘[SECTION 02] Overall Equipment Effectiveness (OEE): The Foundation for Achieving World-Class Standards